StrasburgVirginia Civil War Campsite

 camped on the land.

-About the button - 4th RI was part of the 9th Corps and would have been around the sector were I'm digging in.
+4th Rhode Island was part of the 9th Corps and would have been around the sector were I'm digging in.

 In the pictures you will see a 58.
 Cal.
 Musket Round Ball and a Union State Button from a soldier from Rhode Island this soldier camped at Antietam.
 September 17th 1862